milomedia/tilix/_drafts/2020-05-27-cyber-essentials.md

   Essentials.

 ---
-Tilix is pleased to offer support to startups and small-to-medium-sized enterprises (SMEs) that would like to obtain Cyber Essentials.
+Tilix is pleased to offer support to startups and small and medium-sized enterprises (SMEs) that would like to obtain Cyber Essentials.
 This can be in the form of ad hoc advisory or as a turnkey solution.

 ## About Cyber Essentials